The last tab allows you to enable optional services that extend the functionality of the builder

 Free stock image gallery

-When this is active, a new feature becomes available in the File Manager.
+A new feature becomes available in the File Manager when this is active.

-It leverages an integration with popular stock photo services to offer users of the editor the ability to search through a large repository of high-quality images.
+It leverages an integration with popular stock photo services to offer users of the builder the ability to search through a large repository of high-quality images.

 The images are free to use under the Creative Commons Zero (CC0) license.